 “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead”

 Many Christians keep skeletons in their closets.
 They hide secret sin in their hearts.
 Every time some reversal comes into their lives, they convince themselves that it is due to sins they committed in the past.
 Because of this, they carry guilt complexes.
-Devoid of liberty, they disqualify themselves from serving the Lord.
+Devoid of biblical liberty, they disqualify themselves from serving the Lord (Ga 5:1).

 “Forgetting those things which are behind”

 Some of us live in past regret.
-We grieve over bad choices.
+We regularly grieve over past bad choices.
 We rehearse our failures and sin over and over to ourselves.
 There seems to be a compulsion to continually punish ourselves for those failures lest we fall again.
 People who practice this belief system cripple their Christian lives.
 By doing so, they reject the finished work of Christ on their behalf.

 Others nurse injustices that others do to them.
 They cannot disengage from their hurts.
 They cannot allow themselves to forgive.
 The injustice may have transpired 20 years ago, but it is still present in the mind as if it were yesterday: “It galls me every time I think about it.
-I just can’t get over it.”
-Every time we think about the injury, acid pours into our system.
+I can’t get over it.”
+Every time they think about the injury, acid pours into their system.

 Forgetting the past is an act of faith.